-The range is actually called Men’s Health Kitchen, and while I’m pretty sure it wasn’t created by the same team of journalists that create the mag every month, it’s designed to tap into its ethos.
+The range is officially called Men’s Health Kitchen, and while I’m pretty sure it wasn’t created by the same team of journalists that create the mag every month, it’s designed to tap into its ethos.
 I like to think of it as ‘let’s try and boost the chance of you looking like one of our cover men even if you can’t be faffed to roast your own chicken and live off whey protein and boiled eggs.’
 The nine meals each contain at least one of your five a day, and are high in protein, high in fibre and low in fat, sugar, salt and oil.
 When I heard about them I assumed they’re be mega huge and about 700 calories a portion – so I was surprised to see that they hover around 350-450.

 I’ve been eating them for lunch (the joy of working from home) and they are actually pretty good.
 Some of the portions are a bit big even for me – and I eat a lot – and I admit, the idea of having carbs like rice or noodles for lunch is a bit of a mind shift as normally I just have salad, but they’re definitely filling.
 I started off with the Chicken Tagine and Chickpeas with Bulgar Wheat (that’s it pictured above) – that one was a bit sweet for me as it has apricot in the sauce but it was pretty tasty with a shot of hot sauce.
 I then went to the Pulled Chilli Beef, one of the meals they think will be a top seller.
 I can see why – huge chunks of meat, lots of okra and peppers and it was really good – but this was one where the portion size did defeat me, I got about 3/4 through.
 A few other meals later and I discovered my favourite – the 349 calorie Chicken Tikka Breast with Aubergine and Lentil Dahl.
 I reckon this contains about 150 fewer calories than my normal lunchtime salad (by the time I’ve added avocado and dressing to make it less than boring) but it was infinitely more satisfying – I still wasn’t hungry at 5.30 and I eat at noon!.